 Without anything in the way of interior lives to dig into, the performances begin to lose their footing, giving way to caricature.
 Functional characterisation is one thing — Assays himself is a professed Michael Mann fan, and this film’s particular insularity feels indebted to Miami Vice (2006) — though a disservice is done when suddenly slapped onto true events.
 One particularly tense sequence, chronicling the 1997 Cuban hotel bombings, feels later tarnished, when, following the FBI’s arrest of René and the rest of the network, Olga’s American boss reassures her, “Don’t worry, I’ve had plenty of run-ins with the FBI.
 Those guys are scumbags.”
 The film continues to push itself into these corners, in which it undoes its own successes for moments of such inconsequentiality, and Assayas’ directorial voice is buried under all the rote airport-thriller machinations.

 If Assayas really finds himself affected enough by this story to dedicate an entire film to it, it’s impossible to understand why he wouldn’t indulge in some deserved hero-worship for his subjects like, say, later day Clint Eastwood (Denis Lenoir and Yorick Le Saux’s digital cinematography further brings Eastwood into the conversation).
 He skimmed the surface before, but with a meta-cinematic, unabashed authorial touch; even if beset by production troubles, Wasp Network still suggests nothing past it spinning its own wheels.

-Wasp Network screened as part of the 57th New York Film Festival
+Release: Screened as part of the 57th New York Film Festival